bloominstituteoftechnology/Git-Flow-Practice/README.md

 ## Directions to complete this assignment

 - [ ] Create your own version of this repo - Fork
-- [ ] Add your PM as a collaborator
+- [ ] Add your TL as a collaborator
 - [ ] Clone this repo
 - [ ] Create a branch `git checkout -b 'firstName-lastName'`
   - [ ] Add your name to the list of names below.